 This month’s articles are a little special.
 Usually, I pick out the articles that catch my eye, but it’s easy to imagine that my biases filter out a lot of interesting medical literature.
-As there were a number of experts descending on Berlin this month for SMACC, Casey Parker and I invited a few people to suggest a paper and discuss it with us over a beer for our podcast.
+As there were a number of experts descending on Berlin this month for the SMACC conference, Casey Parker and I invited a few people to suggest a paper and discuss it with us over a beer for our podcast.
 The conversation was great, and can be found here.
 These are the articles that were picked:

 Sometimes EBM just makes me want to puke